edamla/mediterraneanagency/_books/2021-09-01-i-found-you-i-forgot-myself.md

 # For adding excerpt add <!--more--> and break the line
 ---
-One must be familiar and infatuated with some- one to such an extent that if their heart calls sand grains pearls, they should appear as pearls to their eyes.
+One must be familiar and infatuated with someone to such an extent that if their heart calls sand grains pearls, they should appear as pearls to their eyes.
 To remain constant on the journey of love and to find happiness, one must be willing to